How the toll requirement is enforced

 Around 600 enforcement pillars will be checking compliance with the toll requirement on all federal trunk roads.
 The enforcement pillars will feature similar technological capabilities as the enforcement gantries installed on motorways.
 If a vehicle passes an enforcement point, an overview, side view and licence plate image are generated.
 The On-Board Unit sends the data set by the driver and that saved on the On-Board Unit to the enforcement pillar.
 If the driver has correctly set the number of axles and checked whether the On-Board Unit is ready for toll collection, the image data are discarded.

-The enforcement gantries can also send the data of potential toll violators to BAG employees parked further along the road.
+The enforcement gantries can also send the data of potential toll violators to BALM employees parked further along the road.
 The enforcement team pulls over these vehicles from the traffic and checks them.
-This enables the BAG employees to immediately clarify the situation.
+This enables the BALM employees to immediately clarify the situation.
 Retrospective tolls and fines can be levied on the spot.